About the Event

 Do I have to be a member of AAR to register?

 You do not need to be an AAR member to attend the Annual Meeting, though you will miss out on the discounted member registration rates.
-Note: Annual Meeting participants, including panelists, paper authors, presiders, and respondents, must be a member and registered by July 28 per Program Committee policy to remain on the program.
+Note: Annual Meeting participants must be a member and registered by July 28 per Program Committee policy to remain on the program.

 My membership lapsed.
 How do I renew my membership?